 If you're an outdoor entertainer, you'll want a trusty barbecue to show off your skills on the grill.
 Our home economist has put many barbecues through their paces and knows what makes one easy to use and clean.
 Here, we'll tell you how we put them to the test.

-You can also use our barbecues buying guide to help with what size and type you need as well as what features suit your cooking and entertaining needs.
+You can also use our barbecues buying guide to help work out what size and type you need as well as what features suit your cooking and entertaining needs.

-Fiona Mair, home economist from the CHOICE test kitchen, is our go-to person for all things cooking and kitchen related.
+Fiona Mair, our home economist, is our go-to person for all things cooking and kitchen related.
 With over 30 years of experience, she knows how to put any appliance through its paces to tell you which models are worth the money and which to walk away from.

 She's been testing barbecues for years, and with our lab's industrial rangehood, she's able to test them inside the test kitchen.
 Over the years Fiona has narrowed down the factors that make a barbecue easy to use and clean, and can tell you how to get the most out of one.